Helping our community grow

 Our community development program has always been focused on the well being of communities dependent on the resources we seek to conserve.
 This year we were shaken by the global health emergency which forced all of us to adapt.
 During this time, we focused on seeking and creating alternative means to reach community groups that required assistance and technical support.
 We adapted our communication strategies and liaised with community members through a wide range of platforms including WhatsApp, Zoom and Facebook.
 Through these wholehearted conversations we learned about the struggles communities were facing with the island under strict lockdown and the cruise industry coming to a complete halt.
 In response, through our supporter network and partners, we were able to provide food rations to 250 families who were struggling due to the impacts of COVID 19.
 We also continued working remotely with fisher associations, artisan associations, community groups and the Corozal beekeepers.

 Our most successful community development project supports the local community of Corozal through the production and sale of honey products.
-Through funds from KFW via MARfund, RMP was able to create an alternative livelihood which does not depend on illegal fishing practices or increase pressure on the reef and our natural resources.
-This project funds the local production of honey, equipment, building structures and training required.
-The initial round of products included local plain honey, honey with honeycomb and an innovative medicinal honey which includes eucalyptus and peppermint which is fantastic for treating cold and flu symptoms.
-The second round of products includes shampoo, conditioner and other naturally made, locally produced products.
-Be sure to check out these products at our EcoStore in Half Moon Bay!
+Through funds from KFW via Marfund we were able to consolidate a community group as a business and provide them training, tools, and equipment to effectively produce and commercialize honey.
+The initial round of products included pure honey, honey with honeycomb and an innovative medicinal honey which includes eucalyptus and peppermint which is fantastic for treating cold and flu symptoms.
+The second round of products includes shampoo, conditioner and soap bars.
+Be sure to check out these products at our EcoStore in Half Moon Bay